valdidar/YOLOv9_Implimentation_on_SIXray_Dattaset_code/README.md

 The SIXray dataset contains over one million annotated X-ray images, featuring common and rare prohibited items under various occlusion scenarios.
 For this specific training, only 8312 images (all positive) were used due to the limited computational resources available.

+[Link]([https://github.com/WongKinYiu/yolov9](https://universe.roboflow.com/yolov8-b0lk6/sixray-nl2v3)) to costum dataset I uploaded on Roboflow to be used to load dataset on google colab directly.

 ## Model Training

 The model was trained using specific parameters to optimize detection: